Why Odds & Lines Change

 This is because there are several reasons why odds and lines can change.
 You cannot assume, for example, that shortening odds are a clear sign that a selection is more likely to win.
 That could possibly be the case, but there's no guarantee because there could be other factors at play.
 Equally, you cannot assume that lengthening odds means a selection is definitely less likely to win.

-It's a good idea to understand the different reasons why bookmakers adjust odds and lines in the lead up to sporting events.
+It's a good idea to understand the different reasons why bookmakers adjust odds and lines leading up to sporting events.
 It's not always possible to be sure exactly why a bookmaker has made an adjustment in any particular scenario, but if you're aware of the potential reasons you can at least make an educated analysis.
 You can then determine whether or not to take the adjustment into account when making a decision about which wagers to place.

 In this article we have written about the three main reasons why odds and lines change.
 Please note that we don't get into the strategy of betting based on such strategies though.
 We have, however, covered a couple of popular strategies based on changing odds on the following pages.